olekssy/evkit/README.md

 ## Clone, Compile, Run
 The program is written in Python and is self-contained, thus does not require compiling.
-However, if you wish to tinker with data standalone components, you can install it as a module to your Python environment as PyPi package.
+However, if you wish to tinker with standalone components, you can install it as a module to your Python environment as PyPi package.

 ### Install
 Clone repository, navigate to the folder in Terminal.
 To get the most up-to-date version, clone master branch.
 Stable versions are labeled with tags.